codin-ai/comments-checker/README.md

 ## Future work ##

 - [ ] Better estimation of "all relevant code for a comment"
-- [ ] Establish an explicit between a comment and a piece of code
+- [ ] Establish an explicit connection between a comment and a piece of code
 - [ ] Check that the comment is informative using a neural language model
 - [ ] Check that the comment is related to the matched code